10 Steps To Stop Feeling Undeserving Of Good Things

 I want to achieve my dreams and biggest goals, but deep down, sometimes, I believe that no matter how hard I work, it will never be enough.

-I’ll never work hard and smart enough to have that house, that car, that life.
+I’ll never work hard and be good enough to have that house, that car, that life.

 Sometimes, for me, whatever I do, “anybody” can do.
 I end up thinking there’s nothing special about anything I work on, so why would anybody pay me for it?